 This chapter applies to all Children Looked After.
 It should be read in conjunction with the government guidance documents and related chapters.

 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand.

-Pupil Premium (PP) funding is allocated to support Children Looked After (CLA) from reception age to Year 11 to help them to achieve their full educational potential, to develop aspirations and to achieve their goals.
+Pupil Premium Plus (PP+) funding is allocated to support Children Looked After (CLA) from reception age to Year 11 to help them to achieve their full educational potential, to develop aspirations and to achieve their goals.
 The Department for Education (DfE) allocates each Local Authority Pupil Premium funding each financial year for every school aged CLA.
-In 2020/21 the amount allocated is £2345 per pupil.
+In 2022/23 the amount allocated is £2345 per pupil.

-- In order for a further £465 per term (£1395 in total) to be released, designated teachers will be asked to provide the following four elements for each Knowsley CLA:
+- In order for a further £645 per term to be released, designated teachers will be asked to provide the following four elements for each Knowsley CLA:

 - An up-to-date Personal Education Plan each term;